Doing business in South Korea

 Compliance and the regulatory environment in South Korea

-The regulatory landscape in South Korea can be moderately complex due to frequent updates and evolving compliance frameworks.
+The regulatory landscape in South Korea is moderately complex due to frequent updates and evolving compliance frameworks.
 Businesses must register with the Supreme Court Registry Office and the National Tax Service.
-Financial statements need to adhere to Korean GAAP or K-IFRS, depending on the entity's type and size.
+Financial statements must adhere to Korean GAAP or K-IFRS, depending on the entity's type and size.

-The government has embraced global standards such as FATCA and CRS and enforces strict anti-money laundering and beneficial ownership disclosure rules.
-With increased digitisation, companies are required to comply with e-tax invoicing, digital signatures and local data reporting via the Home Tax system.
+The government has embraced global standards such as the Foreign Account Tax Compliance Act (FATCA) and the Common Reporting Standard (CRS) and enforces strict anti-money laundering and beneficial ownership disclosure rules.
+With increased digitisation, companies are now required to comply with e-tax invoicing, digital signatures and local data reporting via the Home Tax system.

 Hiring and employment in South Korea

-South Korea’s labour market is led by the Labour Standards Act, which outlines minimum employment conditions.
-Employers need to issue a written contract and adhere to maximum working hours, overtime pay and mandatory leave.
+South Korea’s labour market is shaped by the Labour Standards Act, which outlines minimum employment conditions.
+Employers need to issue a written contract and adhere to maximum working hours, overtime pay and mandatory leave requirements.

 The statutory work week is 40 hours and employers must contribute to four social insurance programmes: pension, health, employment and industrial accident insurance.
 The total employer contribution rate generally exceeds 10% of gross salary.